AndrewJVella/GreatMyriadScale/README.md

 Large numbers are commonly named with Latin prefixes, but these Latin names can be difficult to parse.
 First, similar names are easily confused (such as "million" and "billion").
 Second, with multiple scales in use, values can be ambiguous (one billion is equal to 10^9 or 10^12 depending on use of the short or long scale.)
 Finally, these parsing difficulties are exacerbated as values increase.
 (How much is a decillion in the short scale?
 The Latin for ten is used for one thousand to the eleventh.
 Madness.)
 I propose a scale derived from ancient Greek which I call the Great Myriad Scale.
 (Ok so, this scale actually uses English, with Greco-Latin roots and a bit of wordplay.
 Spare me your wrath.)
 The Great Myriad Scale is intended to be an unambiguous scale for counting large numbers.
 It is based on the myriad, classically equal to ten thousand.
 Essentially, this scale is intended to be a practical naming convention for impractically large numbers.

+If you would like to try an implmentation of this scale, there is a python3 program on the github repository for this page, linked in sources.

 Let's start with a table to count from one to one myriad:

 | n  | Name   | n  | Name       | n      | Name                       |